Computer model locks in Bengals vs. Dolphins picks, score prediction

 The Miami Dolphins will make a major change in their offense when they host the Cincinnati Bengals in Week 16.
 Head coach Mike McDaniel announced earlier this week that usual starter Tua Tagovailoa will be benched in favor of rookie Quinn Ewers, with Tagovailoa not even serving as the backup.
 There has been much speculation that the Dolphins could finally move on from the inconsistent and oft-injured Tagovailoa, and the move to Ewers could be the first step in that process.
 The Dolphins have been eliminated from playoff contention, as have the Bengals, with rumors swirling that star QB Joe Burrow is unhappy with the franchise.

 Kickoff from Hard Rock Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Bengals are 4.5-point favorites, per the latest Bengals vs. Dolphins odds from DraftKings, while the over/under for total points scored is 47.5.
-Before making any Bengals vs. Dolphins picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Bengals are -220 money line favorites (risk $220 to win $100), while the Dolphins are +180 underdogs.
+Before making any Dolphins vs. Bengals picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Bengals vs. Dolphins on Sunday